stellar/java-stellar-anchor-sdk/docs/circle-payment-observer.md

 At some point, you'll want to get a production key.
 In order to do so, go to <https://www.circle.com/> and create a new Circle account.
 The account creation screening process takes around 3 weeks.

-### [TODO] Generating SEP-31 Transactions Using Circle's Memo

-_In order to connect incoming Circle payments with a SEP-31 transfer, SEP-31 actually needs to use Circle to generate the SEP-31 memo, which is not in place yet._

 ### Subscribing to Receive Webhook Requests

 Here are the steps to subscribe to Circle events: